mjhaskell/cpp_tutorials/classes_basic/README.md

 ## Encapsulation
-In the last section we beefed up our Rectangle class, but there are still many flaws in it :(.
-To fix 1 of these flaws, it is finally time to address the elephant in the code...why I have used the keyword `public`.
+In the last section we beefed up our Rectangle class, but there are still many flaws in it :( To fix 1 of these flaws, it is finally time to address the elephant in the code...why I have used the keyword `public`.
 The idea of encapsulation is to be able to contain related data in an organized way, but also to allow access to that data only when it is needed.
 Is is common practice to hide all (or many) member variables of a class from the end user.
-This is prevent the data from being used incorrectly, and potentially to hide proprietary information.
+This is to prevent the data from being used incorrectly, and potentially to hide proprietary information.
 Let's modify our last main script to see this:
 ```cpp